 A two-time Iowa Conference coach of the year, former Central College standout Mike Kobylinski became the school's women's soccer coach in 2011.

 In 2014, Central surged to an 11-4-4 mark and narrowly missed the first NCAA Division III tournament berth in the program's history.
 The Dutch advanced to the Iowa Conference tournament title game, but after playing to a draw, was topped on the ninth penalty kick in a shootout to determine the league's NCAA qualifier.
 It was Central's best league tournament finish ever and Kobylinski was tabbed as the conference coach of the year.

-Kobylinski has compiled a 45-23-9 mark over his four seasons and has had one player named conference offensive MVP and two players named NSCAA all-region selections.
+Kobylinski has compiled a 54-29-11 mark over his five seasons and has had one player named conference offensive MVP and three players named NSCAA all-region selections.
 His teams have compiled a 3.46 GPA over five years, highlighted by a NSCAA Scholar All-Region selection in 2014.

 In 2005 Kobylinski was the co-head coach for the New Castle (Ind.)
 High School boys soccer team that went 13-4-2 and in the previous two seasons was an assistant men’s soccer coach at Division I Eastern Illinois University, which competes in the Summit League.
 He received a master’s degree there in 2004.